-- Identify each student who is being served in the bilingual education, ESL, or ALP program and is eligible for funding, according to 6.3 Program Placement/Eligibility, with the appropriate bilingual, ESL, or ALP type code in the attendance accounting system. - Record the total number of eligible bilingual/ESL days present for each six-week reporting period in the Student Detail Report for every student eligible for the program. - At the end of each six-week reporting period, compute a Campus Summary Report (see Section 2 Audit Requirements).
-Personnel must summarize the total eligible bilingual/ESL/ALP days present, for every student in the program, by grade level on this report.
-There will be a separate Campus Summary Report for each instructional track for each campus in your district.
-The Campus Summary Report must include the total eligible bilingual/ESL/ALP days present for each grade level on that campus, the total eligible bilingual/ESL/ALP days present for all grades, and the campus bilingual/ESL ADA.
+- Identify each student who is participating in the bilingual education program, ESL program, or alternative language program (ALP), and who is eligible for funding, according to 6.3 Program Placement/Eligibility, with the appropriate bilingual, ESL, or ALP type code172 in the attendance accounting system. - Record the total number of eligible bilingual/ESL days present for each six-week reporting period in the Student Detail Report for every student eligible for the program. - At the end of each six-week reporting period, compute a Campus Summary Report (see Section 2 Audit Requirements).
+Personnel must summarize the total eligible bilingual/ESL days present, for every student in the program, by grade level on this report.
+There will be a separate Campus Summary Report for each instructional track for each campus in the district.
+The Campus Summary Report must include the total eligible bilingual/ESL days present for each grade level on that campus, the total eligible bilingual/ESL days present for all grades, and the district's bilingual/ESL ADA. - At the end of each six-week reporting period, compute a District Summary Report (see Section 2 Audit Requirements).
+Personnel add the information from all Campus Summary Reports for each track in the district to comprise the District Summary Report for each track.
+This report must include eligible bilingual/ESL days present for each grade level in the district, the total eligible bilingual/ESL days present for all grades, and the district's bilingual/ESL ADA.